Key takeaways

 - Increased sweating

-For some of these side effects, men and women may experience them at a different rate or intensity.
+For some of these physical side effects, men and women may experience them at a different rate or intensity.
 For example, a study evaluating SSRI-induced sexual dysfunction found that men suffer from sexual dysfunction related to this class of drugs more often than women, but when women do, it is more intense.
 Sexual dysfunction can be characterized by decreased libido, delayed orgasm, delayed or inability to ejaculate, and impotence.

 Women also have to be concerned with the effects of Zoloft on their unborn child if they take this medication during pregnancy.
 Zoloft has been linked to cardiac defects as well as defects in the formation of the baby’s skull.
-Zoloft is not recommended during pregnancy unless the benefits clearly outweigh the risks, especially in the last trimester.
+Zoloft is not recommended during pregnancy unless the benefits outweigh the risks, especially in the last trimester.

 Can Zoloft make you feel worse at first?